jr-dev1001/Hacking-Odyssey.github.io/_posts/2024-11-7-LinuxFundamentals.md

 ## Motivation

-In real open source, you have the right to control your own destiny. - Linus Torvalds
+"In real open source, you have the right to control your own destiny. - Linus Torvalds"

 <div style="text-align:center;">
   <img src="https://tinyurl.com/4d6kbzrt" alt="Linus Torvalds">